 This is a question that dementia patients and their family members ask often.
 Everyone wants answers, but there are few certainties to be had when dementia is involved.
 “Experts” do their best to explain all the nuances of the disease, but do their answers coincide with what a patient actually goes through?
-Can they truly tell you what it’s like to be a person living with this horrible disease?
+Can they truly tell you what it’s like to be a person living with this horrible condition?

-I take my granddaughter to school, listen to her stories and know that one day I probably won’t even recognize her.
-I will likely not see her graduate, get married or have children.
-Dementia has a predetermined outcome for me.
+What I consider hard to deal with is being aware of the fact that I am slowly losing my memory.
+Since my diagnosis a decade ago, I have taken my granddaughter to school and listened to her stories all while knowing that I probably won’t even recognize her one day.
+It’s likely I will not see her graduate, get married or have children.
+Dementia has set a predetermined outcome for me.

-What Is Alzheimer’s Really Like?
+What Does Alzheimer’s Feel Like?

 There is a drug called midazolam (Versed) that is used for minor surgeries, dental procedures, etc. I used it a lot in my EMS work back in the day.
 This drug induces sleep and inhibits your ability to make short-term memories.
 It takes effect quickly and is short lived, but the effect is astounding.
 Someone who has been given Versed will have no recollection of anything that has happened in the ensuing minutes or even hours.

 Imagine giving this drug to someone.
 Then, have them awaken in a building they have never been in before that is full of furniture and items they do not recognize.
 Give them five minutes alone in this unfamiliar place, and then, one by one, have complete strangers enter the room and talk to the person as if they have known each other their entire lives.
-Have these strangers talk to the person as if one of them is their daughter, their spouse and their pastor.
-Have these strangers express concern for the person’s loss and assurances that everything is going to be alright.
+Have these strangers talk to the person as if each one of them is their daughter, their spouse or their pastor.
+Have these strangers express concern for the person’s loss and assure them that everything is going to be alright.
 The entire time, this person will be wondering what in the world is going on.
 Then, have all of the strangers exit the room.
 Leave the person entirely alone to ponder what just transpired.